rsalmond/TIL/thatscool.md

 ## January 2025

+Cyberpunk IRL - [restofworld.org](https://restofworld.org) is a tech publication that covers everything outside of Western countries.
+Their [2025 photo contest winners](https://restofworld.org/2025/tech-photography-contest-winners/) has big "the street finds its own uses for things" energy.

 The person who created the Caddy webserver seems to have created an all purpose self hosted [personal timeline tool](https://github.com/timelinize/timelinize).
 You export your data from any number of services (google location history, icloud, strava) and overlay it all onto a contiguous timeline.

 Not sure I completely understand the use case, devops involves lots of Go, Python, and Bash already, but [the risor scripting language](https://risor.io/) definitely rings the "this seems useful" bell in the back of my head.
 Somebody made a [tool](https://github.com/risor-io/risor/discussions/259) that allows you to package a risor script as an executable.